RimSort/RimSort/docs/wiki/Development Guide.md

 **Note that the actual version.xml and subsequent app reported version will always be correct.**

 To mitigate this issue, the version info for the release pipeline is grabbed first thing, before builds and testing has started.
+Additionally, a commit mismatch check is done just before release.
+If any of the artifact's target commits mismatch with the release commit, the workflow will fail by default.

 ### Developing Features